jondot/signup/README.md

 ## Deploying

-Signup is designed to be deployed on Heroku, and use the free-tier MongoDB plugins it can provide for storing contacts, so that you get a 0-maintenance , 0-cost service.
+Signup can be deployed on Heroku, and using the free-tier MongoDB plugins, it can provide for storing contacts, so that you get a 0-maintenance , 0-cost service.

-You'll need to add these environment variables, for example:
+You'll need to add these environment variables. for example:

     HOST        http://my-nifty-signup.heroku.com
     MONGO_HOST  http://example.com
     MONGO_DB    signup_prod
     PROJECTS    copycat bundleupon
-    KIOSK_MODE  set/unset
+    KIOSK_MODE* set/unset

 Note that `HOST` is needed in the case where you're using the inject feature.
-This is where you want the injected javascript code to point a `POST` at.
+This is where you want the injected javascript code to `POST` at.

-On heroku it is simply `$ heroku config:add VAR=VALUE` foreach of these that you want.
+On heroku it is simply `$ heroku config:add VAR=VALUE` for each of these that you want.

-Set `KIOSK_MODE` to any value to avoid saving contacts (running in demo mode).
+* You only need to set `KIOSK_MODE` to any value to avoid saving contacts (running in demo mode).